ConductorOne/baton-bitbucket/README.md

 To work with the connector, you can choose from multiple authentication methods.
 You can either use an application password with login username and generated password, an API access token, or a consumer key and secret for oauth flow.

+> **Note:** App passwords are deprecated as of September 9, 2025, and will be fully disabled on June 9, 2026.
+All users should migrate to API tokens.
+API tokens can be used with the `--app-password` flag as a drop-in replacement.

 Each one of these methods are configurable with permissions (Read, Write, Admin) to access the Bitbucket API.
 The following API Token access scopes are required for this connector:

 **Read Scopes:**